bhaktatejas922/yolov3-pytorch/README.md

 Inspired and guided by [YOLOv3 Pytorch implementation tutorial](https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/)

+# Clone the Repo and download pretrained weights
-To run this detection algorithm, after cloning the repo, download the pretrained weights [here](https://pjreddie.com/media/files/yolov3.weights) or by
+After cloning the repo, download the pretrained weights [here](https://pjreddie.com/media/files/yolov3.weights) or by

 ```